kei711/chromeextension-backlog/README.md

-# chromeextension-backlog
-Backlog Chrome Extension
+# Backlog Chrome Extension

+## Feature
+* In-page preview of GoogleDrive and Docs in backlog issues.

+## Licence
+MIT